jcbrinfo/bakfile/README.md

 2. Run `chown -R --from={oldOwner}:{oldGroup} {newOwner}:{newGroup} {files…}`,
-   replacing `{oldOwner}`, `{ordGroup}`, `{newOwner}` and `{newGroup}` by the the current owner, the current group, the new owner and the new group, respectively.
+   replacing `{oldOwner}`, `{ordGroup}`, `{newOwner}` and `{newGroup}` by the the current owner, the current group, the new owner and the new group, respectively. `chown` automatically excludes files that do not have the ownership specified with the `--from` option.
 For details, see `man chown`.

 If you need to swap the ownership between two users, you can create a temporary user using `adduser` before running `chown`.